 The NYSDOH, with assistance from the local health department and the CDM consulting firm, has completed a source water assessment for this system, based on available information.
 Possible and actual threats to this drinking water source were evaluated.
 The source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how rapidly contaminants can move through the subsurface to the wells.
 The susceptibility of a water supply well to contamination is dependent upon both the presence of potential sources of contamination within the well's contributing area and the likelihood that the contaminant can travel through the environment to reach the well.
 The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is or will become contaminated.
 See section "Are there contaminants in our drinking water?" for a list of the contaminants that have been detected (if any).
-The source water assessments provide resource additional managers with information for protecting source waters into the future.
-The source water assessment has both wells as having a low susceptibility to potential sources of contamination.
-However, due to the highly sensitive characteristics of the aquifer, continued vigilance in compliance with water quality protection and pollution prevention programs as well as continued monitoring and enforcement will help to continue to protect groundwater quality.
+The source water assessments provide resource additional information managers with for protecting source waters into the future.